 In contrast to email marketing, push notifications provide instant engagement with the receiver.
 When pushes are sent to a mobile device, we simply can’t fight the urge to check the reason why our phones just vibrated.
 And no one wants to check their phones for something irrelevant to them.
 People subscribe to pushes of certain brands because they’re already familiar with the products offered and they expected tailored, personalized promotions, flash sales, or valuable information if the sender is related to financial services or utility apps.

-We can help you grow your business now
+We can help grow your Shopify business

 Have you tried sending push notifications already?
 How would you feel if we said that you could increase your sales by up to 20-30% with minimal efforts?
 The only thing you need is a quality push notification service and that’s where we step in.
 Firepush is used by more than 15,000 merchants worldwide and they’ve already increased their sales by up to 20-30%!

 Try Firepush app for FREE now and start selling more!
 If you have any more questions, don’t hesitate to contact us, we’re here for you 24/7!